-The Student Wellbeing Service provides advice and guidance on a range of health matters, including emotional and sexual well-being, and includes support for mental health, and counselling provision.
+The Student Wellbeing Service provide advice and guidance on a range of health matters, including emotional and sexual well-being, and includes support for mental health, health promotion and counselling provision.
+Appointments are preferred, but not always necessary.
 The Student Wellbeing Service is in addition to, but not a substitute for, your own GP.
 Although we work closely with local GPs and hospital services to ensure that you get good care and attention when needed, it is important that you register with a local GP practice on arrival in Aberystwyth.
 Services are available Monday to Thursday, 9am-4.30pm and Friday, 9am-4pm.